algorand/avm-debugger/readme.md

-# TEAL Debug Adaptor for VS Code
+# TEAL Debug Adapter for VS Code

 ## Summary

-This repo contains a TEAL debugger which adheres to the [Debug Adaptor Protocol](https://microsoft.github.io/debug-adapter-protocol/).
+This repo contains a TEAL debugger which adheres to the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This protocol is used by a variety of clients, and this repo specifically implements a client for VS Code.